Last updated: 2 August 2026

 The iGlowly Assistant is designed so that it does not create, receive, maintain, or store PHI in persistent form.

-However, each clinic is responsible for its own HIPAA compliance obligations and should consult its legal or compliance advisors to confirm whether a Business Associate Agreement (BAA) is required for its specific use case.
+However, this assessment may depend on the clinic’s status, its configuration and the relevant data flow.
+Each clinic remains responsible for its own HIPAA obligations and should determine, with its legal or compliance advisers, whether a Business Associate Agreement is required for its specific use.

 The iGlowly Assistant is intended for general informational use only.